Generative Artificial Intelligence

 We are in the early stages of harnessing artificial intelligence to enhance education.
 As these technologies continue to evolve, we’ll see the emergence of more capabilities, greater accuracy and a growing reliance on these tools in support of teaching and learning.

-Personalized Learning Assistance: AI-driven chatbots and virtual assistants can offer round-the-clock support, answering students' questions and providing assistance outside of traditional classroom hours.
-This ease of access promotes continous learning and self-directed study.
-AI algorithms can also be used to generate study guides, flashcards, and other study aids and options for self-assessment.
+AI-driven chatbots and virtual assistants can offer round-the-clock support, answering students' questions and providing assistance outside of traditional classroom hours.
+This ease of access promotes continuous learning and self-directed study.
+AI algorithms can also be used to generate study guides, flashcards and other study aids and options for self-assessment.

 Real-World Simulations: AI can simulate real-world scenarios enabling students to practice problem-solving and decision-making in a safe virtual environment, particularly in fields like healthcare, engineering, and business.